 I’m using Bernat Wool Roving which is a chunky size 5 weight yarn.
 It’s mostly acrylic with a brushed matte look to it which I think adds to the modern feel of the blanket.
 Here’s a picture of the finished blanket:

 Chain 40 with Rice paper, then pull through with Squashed and chain 40 more.
-Chain 2 and turn.
+CH 2 and turn.

-ROW 2-15: MHDC (modified half double crochet or front two loop half double crochet) in the next 40 HDC, pulling through with Rice Paper on the 40th MHDC, MHDC next 40 HDC, CH 2 and turn.
+Rows 2 – 15: HDC working in front two loops only in the next 40 HDC, pulling through with Rice Paper on the 40th HDC, front two loop HDC next 40 HDC, CH 2 and turn.

-ROW 16-30: Change color at the end of row 15 by pulling through with rice paper on the last step of the MHDC.
-Work in the same manner as rows 2-15 with new colors.
+Rows 16 – 30: Change color at the end of row 15 by pulling through with rice paper on the last step of the HDC.
+Work in the same manner as rows 2 – 15 with new colors.

 Tie off and weave in all ends.